-Immediately following check-in held in the beginning of each semester, students who are taking courses leading towards degree requirements are eligible for benefits through the Veterans Administration and can be certified by the VA certifying official.
+Following check-in held in the beginning of each semester, degree-seeking students are eligible for benefits through the Veterans Administration and can be certified by the VA certifying official.

 Chapter 33 - Yellow Ribbon Program: PBA is a proud participant in the Yellow Ribbon Program (a provision of the Post 9/11 Veterans Educational Assistance Act of 2008).
 The program is designed to help students finance out-of-pocket tuition and fees associated with education programs that may exceed the Post 9/11 GI Bill tuition benefit.
 Eligible undergraduate students may receive a match of up to $3650 per year.
 For more information review the PBA Yellow Ribbon Policy.